link to the lotus seven club web site LOTUS 7 REGISTER

 ANOTHER FACTORY PHOTOGRAPH - Taken on the Hethel Factory's test track, this picture of a left hand drive car shows light alloy wheels (Dunlop) and a bonnet blister/air intake for the down draught Weber progressive choke carburettor.
 Note also the slope to the rear wings which are different to the flat topped modern Caterham equivilants.

 COCKPIT/DASHBOARD - The Lotus Seven 'S' prototype.
 Note AC Fuel gauge & Ammeter and Smiths Speedo, Tacho & combined Water Temp/Oil Pressure gauger.
 All is correct for a normal Series Three except for the finish of the dashboard and trim around the gear lever.
+Also note the push-button radio!

 FRONT VIEW - The Lotus Seven 'S' prototype.
 Note: The Dunlop light alloy wheels and the damage to the rear offside wing.